dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-R-to-perform-more-sophisticated-analysis-on-your-Snowplow-data.md

 However, R is not a straightforward tool for developers to use either: many features of the language are unique to R, even amongst other interpreted languages (like Python) and functional languages (like Scala or Haskell).

-In spite of its 'unusualness', there is one very good reasons to use R to analyse Snowplow (and other data sets): there is a huge amount you can do with R that is very difficult with traditional analytics programmes.
+In spite of its 'unusualness', there is one very good reasons to use R to analyze Snowplow (and other data sets): there is a huge amount you can do with R that is very difficult with traditional analytics programmes.
 To give just some examples:

 1. **Advanced visualizations**.
 R supports graphing data in many more ways, much more flexibly, than standard analytics packages like Excel or BI tools like Tableau
 2. **Statistical analysis**.
-R supports a staggering array of statistical analyses: making it easy to run standard statistical tests on data to see if e.g. two groups of visitors behave in a way that is significantly different
+R supports a staggering array of statistical analyzes: making it easy to run standard statistical tests on data to see if e.g. two groups of visitors behave in a way that is significantly different
 3. **Algorithmic analysis**.
-R libraries include a wide range of algorithmic analytical techniques including market basket analyses, principle component analysis, to give just two that are relevant with web analytics data.
+R libraries include a wide range of algorithmic analytical techniques including market basket analyzes, principle component analysis, to give just two that are relevant with web analytics data.

-Over time, we plan to build out the [Analytics Cookbook] [cookbook] to include tutorials explaining how to perform the above analyses in R using Snowplow data.
+Over time, we plan to build out the [Analytics Cookbook] [cookbook] to include tutorials explaining how to perform the above analyzes in R using Snowplow data.

 Back to [top](#top)